galderz/fibula/README.md

 ## Blackholes

-Both implicit and explicit blackholes are supported, but additional configuration might be required when building the benchmarks depending on the GraalVM version.
+Both implicit and explicit blackholes are supported.
 Fibula generates bytecode to invoke one of the available `GraalDirectives.blackhole` methods, which works with the GraalVM compiler to make sure values sent to the blackhole are not optimized away.